 The reverse curve of the blade is shaped to keep the work-piece in place during cutting.
 Say for instance you are slicing something back and forth.
 As you press the blade into the work-piece there is a chance the knife could slip forward off the task.
 The reverse curve creates an uphill battle causing a more likely re-centering of the work-piece rather than sliding off it.
 While the reverse curve is common on knives from pocket to machete, it does limit the jobs that a survival knife should excel at.
 But chopping brush and hacking through branches is truly easier with a reverse curve.
 It’s just that reverse curve blade chopping chores are not front and center in most survival situations.

-The steel of the Schrade SCHF9 Survival Knife is a room-temperature working steel that has neither the desirable properties of a survival knife or a hatchet.
-The steel does not hold an edge well regardless of the quality of its temper, it does not sharpen easily, and it is prone to chipping and rollover compared to 21st century knife steels.
-Even worse, the rust-prone nature of a carbon steel is often armored against corrosion by a blade coating.
-Unfortunately the black paint on the Schrade SCHF9 Survival Knife blade flakes off easily, and scratches even easier.
-Experience with high quality blade coatings has proven that durability is possible.
+The steel of the Schrade SCHF9 Survival Knife is room-temperature working steel that has neither the desirable properties of a survival knife or a hatchet.
+The steel does not hold an edge well regardless of the quality of its temper, it does not sharpen easily, and it is prone to chipping and rollover compared to 21st-century knife steels.
+Even worse, the rust-prone nature of carbon steel is often armored against corrosion by a blade coating.
+Unfortunately the black paint on the Schrade SCHF9 Survival Knife blade flakes off easily and scratches even easier.
+Experience with high-quality blade coatings has proven that durability is possible.
 But that is not the case here.
-But for $30 what should we expect?
+But for the price range what should we expect?